-Who are the Feminine Tarot Cards and the Women of our decks?
+Who are the Feminine Tarot Cards and Women of our decks?
 What do they stand for and how can we make the most of their guidance in a reading?
-Those are some of the questions I wanted to answer with this post.

 When reading Tarot, you almost always see specific people pop up.
 A mother, a brother, a friend.
 You find yourself warning your sitter about a colleague or telling them to listen to a woman in their family.
 But how do you find information about this person?
 The first step is of course to study each Tarot figure and learn what they stand for.
 Understand who they are, what’s their story.
 Your intuition will do the rest.

 If the Empress pops up and your inner voice screams “Sister!”
 Then we’re looking at a sister.
 If she says “Friend!”
 Then, it’s a friend.
 Simple.

 Now, sometimes your intuition doesn’t immediately kick in and that’s when step one will save your reading.